ARM-software/LLVM-embedded-toolchain-for-Arm/samples/README.md

 The Windows installer can be downloaded from https://www.qemu.org/download/#windows.

-To debug the samples you will need to install [LLDB](https://lldb.llvm.org/) version matching LLVM Embedded Toolchain for Arm.
+To debug the samples you will need to install a debugger that supports Arm targets, for example, [LLDB](https://lldb.llvm.org/) version matching LLVM Embedded Toolchain for Arm.
 Debugging is only supported on Linux.

 ## Specifying the location of the installed toolchain